Arkady-Dymkov/local-processing-ollama/README.md

 ### Managing Prompts

 You can manage your prompts in the plugin settings:
-1. Go to Settings > Ollama Transcript Processor
+1. Go to Settings > Ollama Notes Processor
 2. Under "Prompt Management", you can:
    - View all saved prompts
    - Add new prompts